vladmihaiNicolae/-Automotive-Vehicle-States-modeling-SysML-v2-/README.md

 ### System architecture and concepts applied
 - a state diagram for accessories sub-states
 - the architecture of elements contributing to accessories sub-states state machine (eg RF key module, key cylinder sensor, CAN bus, door sensor)
-- use-cases for passing between different states
+- requirements and use-cases for passing between different states
 - action flow diagram, from vehicle sleeping / locked to engine running (including if condition)

 ### Tools used